 How to use the My Year in Books template

 This simple, handy tracker is about as easy and minimalist as it gets.
-Read a book in January, and put a star in a box next to the month of January.
+Read a book in January, and put a star, checkmark, or happy face in a box next to the month of January.

-At the end of the year, tally up how many books you’ve read, and write it in the Notes section at the top.
+At the end of the year, tally up how many books you’ve read.
 You can compare how many books you read this year to last year.
-Or, you can use the Notes box to write down your reading goals, such as “50 books this year” or “a minimum of two books per month.”
+Or, in the margins, you can jot down your reading goals, such as “50 books this year” or “a minimum of two books per month.”